Zheng Zheng

-Zheng Zheng (郑铮 (Zhèng Zhēng); born 11 July 1989) is a Chinese professional footballer who currently plays as a left-back or centre-back for Chinese Super League club Shandong Taishan.
+Zheng Zheng (郑铮 (Zhèng Zhēng); born 11 July 1989) is a Chinese professional footballer who plays as a left-back or centre-back for and captains Chinese Super League club Shandong Taishan.
+He joined Shandong's youth academy at the age of 10 and has spent his entire playing career there since making his debut in 2010.

 Club career

 Zheng Zheng started his football career playing with Shandong Luneng's youth academy and was promoted to the first team during the 2008 season, where despite not making an appearance for the team he would still receive a league title medal from the club.
 He received his promotion to the senior team in 2010 when he made his debut for the club in a 1–0 loss against Pohang Steelers on 24 March 2010.
 Despite the defeat, Zheng would go on to become a vital member of the team and would go on to score his first goal for the club on 16 May 2010 in a 1–0 win against Shenzhen Ruby.
 Zheng would have such a breakthrough season that he would not only win the league title with Shandong, but also personally win the Chinese Football Association Young Player of the Year award to cap off an extremely successful season.

 On 23 June 2016, Zheng suffered a rupture of ligament in his left knee in the training, ruling him out for the rest of the season.
 He made his return on 2 May 2017 in a 2017 Chinese FA Cup match against Jilin Baijia.
 A consistent regular within the team, he would gain his third league title with the club when he was part of the team that won the 2021 Chinese Super League title.
 On 30 October 2022, Zheng would show his importance towards the team when he made his 275 league appearance for Shandong in a 3-1 home win against Shanghai Port, becoming record league appearance maker for the club, surpassing former captain Shu Chang.

+On 31 March 2024, Zheng made his 400th appearance for Shandong in a 3-0 home defeat against Shanghai Shenhua.